EuroPy/EuroPy/README.md

 ### Example Standard Output
 ![Standard Output](./.img/standard-output-1.png)

+### Other Examples

+Interested in seeing a more concrete example?
+EuroPy has a sibling repository [EuroPy Examples](https://github.com/EuroPy/EuroPy-Examples) that contains a more detailed demonstration of how to use the EuroPy testing framework for a more concrete use case.

 ## Testing Report
 When the `generate_report` function is called, all recorded tests are flushed to a report file.
 The report can be exported in markdown or JSON format.
 An example of a testing report for the above example can be found [HERE](./.img/report.md)